Nethereum/Nethereum.Docs/docs/nethereum-processing-logprocessing.md

 There are several samples in the Netherum playground: http://playground.nethereum.com/.

 ## What's a Log Processor?
-It orchestrates getting the event logs and invoking the code you plug in.
-It means you don't need to write so much repetitive boiler plate code.
+It orchestrates retrieving the logs and invoking the code you plug in.
+It minimises the boiler plate code you need to write.
 It helps you to filter the events you require and can automatically decode them if necessary.
 It takes care of progress tracking so you don't need to write your own.
+It has some inbuilt retry logic to cope with connectivity errors during log retrieval.

+### Actions
 It allows you to plug in actions which can be synchronous or async.
-Async actions are ideal for writing to async API's which are common for persistence or messaging.
+This is where you put the code to handle the matching logs.
+Async actions are ideal for writing to async API's which are common when integrating with external systems and persistence stores.

+### Criteria
 You can also implement criteria which again can be synchronous or async.
-Async criteria allows you to do dynamic lookups which may involve external calls to databases or web services etc.
+Criteria can dictate whether or not your action is invoked.
+Async criteria allows you to do dynamic lookups which may involve external calls to registries/databases/web services etc.

 ## Creating a Log Processor
 Let's say we want to sequentially retrieve any log from the Blockchain.